Scraping Airbnb listing data with Python

 Step 7: Finding and extracting the listing data

-Once you have successfully obtained the HTML content, the next step is to extract relevant data for each listing.
-Using BeautifulSoup, we can easily navigate through the HTML structure and locate the elements containing the listing information.
+Once you have successfully obtained the HTML content, the next step is to extract relevant data for each property.
+Using BeautifulSoup, we can easily navigate through the structure and locate the sections containing the necessary information.

 Extracting listing elements

-First, we identify all the listing elements on the page.
-These elements contain the data we're interested in, such as the listing URL, title, description, rating, price, and additional information.
+First, we identify all the blocks on the page that hold property details.
+These sections include the URL, title, description, rating, price, and any additional info.

 listing_elements = soup.find_all("div", class_="g1qv1ctd")